SellaRafaeli/devhub/README.md

 Phase 2:
 ========
 - we'll build a user page.
   - let each user choose their username.
-By default (on registration), set it to their email's login (the part before the @), but verify it exists.
 You can do this using 'get_unique_slug' from mongo.rb which is designed to do just this.
-It should also be editable via the '/me' route.
+It should be editable via the '/me' route.
-  - for each post/comment, show the submitter username.
+  - for each post/comment, show the submitter username (instead of the ID).
   - From each comment (in a single_post page) and from each post (in the homepage) we should link the submitter username of the post/comment to his/her user page.
   - make /u/:username lead to a user.erb page.
   - serve this page from users/user.erb.
 Display the user's name, and display a list of all the posts he wrote as well as all the comments he ever wrote.
 (Note this should be reusing the techniques we saw in homepage.erb and single_post.erb, and should be rendering the posts and comments as variables of a VueJS VM, and not by server-side rendering.)
 Each post should link to the related post page, each comment should lead to the page of that comment's post.